Schedule your Goals & Planning Conference today, or contact us here.

 In Connecticut, all property is marital property, which is a sharp contrast to the law in most equitable distribution states.
-In theory, this means that everything owned by both spouses (and all debts owned by both spouses) is “fair game” or subject to division in a Connecticut divorce.
+In theory, this means that everything owned by both spouses (and all debts owed by both spouses) is “fair game” or subject to division in a Connecticut divorce.
 This is what makes Connecticut an “all property” state, which means that everything the couple owns or owes is fair game when it comes to dividing things up in divorce.

 The Comprehensive Connecticut Property Division Guide

 How to divide property is one of the most important issues in divorces.
 And, it’s one of the most confusing.
 There are no set formulas or rules on how property will be divided.
 The good news is that creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
 In order to prepare to make solid and informed decisions, you need to understand how property division works.
 Our Comprehensive Connecticut Property Division Guide tells you everything you need to know about property division in Connecticut.